Track And Monitor Livestock

-GPS tracking of livestock is not a new science, surfacing more frequently over the last several years.
-GPS monitoring technology has a lot of potential for farmers, allowing them to monitor the movements of livestock throughout the landscape, plot grazing patterns and see what areas the livestock have been depleting nutrients in the soil.
+GPS tracking livestock is not a new science, surfacing more frequently over the last several years.
+GPS monitoring technology has a lot of potential for farmers, allowing them to monitor the movements of livestock throughout the landscape, plot grazing patterns, and see what areas the livestock have been depleting nutrients in the soil.
 Farmers who utilize real-time GPS monitoring to keep an eye on livestock have the ability to monitor spacial movements and spacial activities, information that can provide multiple benefits.

 One agency doing extensive research on the benefits of real-time tracking of livestock is the Precision Agriculture Research Group, and according to Dr. Mark Trotter, an expert on livestock monitoring, he believes that GPS monitoring will be used substantially by farmers in the next 5-10 years.
-He stated that the GPS live tracking data transmitted from livestock will help farmers understand a great deal about how livestock interact with the precious lands, and will also give farmers the ability to discover a farm animal’s precise location.
+He stated that the real time GPS data transmitted from livestock will help farmers understand a great deal about how livestock interact with the precious lands, and will also give farmers the ability to discover a farm animal’s precise location.

 Other popular technological tools often researched by farmers to monitor livestock include:

 - Cattle GPS tracking ear tags

 - Cattle GPS implants